Where to Buy

 GBM Assessment (Score: 7.5/10)

 Miłosz lived through the destruction of Warsaw in World War II and endured the imposition of Communist rule in Poland before choosing exile in the West.
-His poetry is inseparable from these experiences, bearing witness to the century's catastrophes while insisting on the enduring power of individual consciousness and moral clarity against the pressures of ideological conformity.
+His poetry is inseparable from these experiences, bearing witness to the century's catastrophes while insisting on the persistent power of individual consciousness and moral clarity against the pressures of ideological conformity.

 Awards & Adaptations